civol/HDLRuby/README.md

 `seq` when they are sequential (i.e, with respectively non-blocking and blocking assignments).

-Once described, a HDLRuby::High system can be converted to a low-level description (HDLRuby::Low) using the `to_low` method.
+Once described, a HDLRuby system can be converted to a low-level description (HDLRuby::Low) using the `to_low` method.
 For example the following code converts `dff` system to a low-level description and assigns the result to variable `low_dff`: